 Using dolls, teddy bears, or any of your child’s favorite stuffed friends will work to teach emotions.
 It can be very simple like modeling for your little one by giving the bear a hug and saying, “The bear is happy when I hug him.”
 As your child gets older you can expand on this by role-playing with them.
 Maybe the bear takes a toy from the doll, how do they each feel in this situation?
 What can they do to solve it?

 If you are having emotions in front of your child…that is ok!
-Take a minutes and explain to your child why you are happy, sad, or mad.
+Take a minute and explain to your child why you are happy, sad, or mad.
 As parents we often feel like we need to hide our emotions from our children.
-By doing this you are missing out on an opportunity to teach them that it is ok to have emotions and how you are coping with them.
+By doing this you are missing out on an opportunity to teach them that it is ok to have emotions and model for them how to cope.

 If you are at the park or grocery store with your child chances are you may hear another child either screaming or crying.
 If your little one hears them too, take a second and explain to them that the other child is sad or upset.
 You can brainstorm with them reasons that the child is upset such as they don’t want to go home or they are not getting something they want.